PTE Exam Syllabus 2026 (Section-Wise): Reading, Writing, Listening & Speaking

 Additionally, you do not get a score for personal introduction; however this is shared with your chosen universities abroad along with your score report.

 In total, there used to be 28-36 questions in Part 1 - Speaking & Writing of the PTE exam.
-However, after the latest update in the PTE exam format that is scheduled to be live from 07 Aug 2025, this number of total questions in Part 1 of the PTE exam may change.
+However, after the latest update in the PTE exam pattern, the questions in Part 1 will increase to 31 - 44.

 Q: How many questions are asked in Part 2 - Reading of the PTE exam?